AlexIzh/LocGen/README.md

 It will generate namespaces from your constants, so, for such strings as "GENERAL_BTN_OK" you will not have `.general_btn_ok` constant, but `General.Btn.ok`.

 You can do the same with SwiftGen and templates.
-Probably it will be better for using, such as it can generates code for another resources also.
+Probably it will be better for using, such as it can generates code for another resources as well.

 # How it works

-This app parses .strings file and separating key by your separator (you can set up it with `-sc` flag, by default is `.`) and generates enums with keys.
+This app parses .strings file and separates keys by your separator (you can set up it with `-sc` flag, by default is `.`) and generates enums with the keys.

 For example:

 `GENERAL_BTN_OK` -> `Localizations.General.Btn.ok`<br/>
 `preferences.updates.last_update` -> `Localizations.Preferences.Updates.last_update`

-Also, it will generates `localized` function for these contants.
+Also, it will generates `localized` function for these constants.
 By default it just contains `NSLocalizedString(rawValue, comment: "")`, but you can override it as you want.

 Example of generated enums: